mhmood-sf/linecook-nvim/README.md

 > A plugin to cook your own statusline.

-Note that this is not really a statusline plugin, it is more of a library that makes it easier to style and compose your own statusline.
+Rather than a statusline plugin, linecook is more of a library that makes it easier to style and compose your own statusline.
 It is more lower-level than usual statusline plugins, and you will have to implement much of the functionality yourself.
-If you need more advanced functionality (refresh timers, lazy loading, event handling, etc.) then it is recommended to use a more fully-featured plugin.
+If you need more advanced functionality (refresh timers, lazy loading, event handling, etc.) without having to write it yourself then it is recommended to use a more fully-featured plugin.

+> [!IMPORTANT]
+> This plugin is still in early development stages, and the API is still subject
+> to breaking changes.

 ## Installation